The Best Desserts In London guide image

 photo credit: Aleksandra Boruch

-There are baked cheesecakes, pastries, and red velvet numbers at The Proof.
-But the main reason to visit this Dalston bakery is the profiterole bar.
-At the small, bright space, lean over the marble counter to pick toppings like warm chocolate sauce, crushed Biscoff biscuits, mini marshmallows, and sprinkles.
-But the profiteroles—crisp on the outside but air-light, and filled with sweet cream—are so divine on their own, we’d happily inhale them plain.
-There are a few window seats to have a tender moment with choux pastry and a flat white, but it’s mostly a takeaway setup.
+There are baked cheesecakes, pastries, and red velvet numbers covered in multi-coloured icing, but the main reason to visit The Proof in Dalston is the profiterole bar.
+Prepare to become a kid again at the small, bright bakery as you lean over the marble counter to pick toppings like warm chocolate sauce, crushed Biscoff biscuits, mini marshmallows, and sprinkles.
+Although the profiteroles themselves—crisp on the outside but air-light, and filled with sweet cream—are so divine, we’d happily inhale them on their own.

 photo credit: Aleksandra Boruch

-Konditor is a nostalgic cake shop that’s been around since 1993 and is still a go-to for homemade-tasting bakes.
+Konditor is the kind of nostalgic cake shop that’s been around since 1993 and is still a go-to for homemade-tasting bakes.
 Their signature cake is the Curly Whirly—a dark chocolate sponge with vanilla frosting—but our favourite is the vegan chocolate raspberry velvet cake.
 An unbelievably moist chocolate sponge with layers of tangy raspberry compote to counteract the richness of the cake—this tastes like a Mini Roll for grown-ups.
-Their Gray's Inn shop is our favourite because it has a couple of outdoor tables where you can perch with your cake.
-But you can pick up slices of the good stuff to take away from any of their three locations (in Waterloo, Holborn, and Bank).
+Their Grays Inn shop is our go-to because it has a couple of outdoor tables where you can perch with your cake.

 Melted chocolate should be its own food group.
 Cocomelt in Soho makes a great case for this.
 You’ll see huge chocolate fountains through the window, and there’s a menu which includes crêpe fettuccine drizzled with milk, dark, or white chocolate (or a mix of all three), waffle sticks drenched in chocolate, and fondue with chunks of brownie and marshmallows.
 Basically this is a chocolate-lover's dream.
 Sit down for an intense sugar session in their bright and neon sign-filled cafe and get the chocolate-covered strawberries—because fruit.